webmandesign/demo-content/mustang/content/readme.md

 1. Download the `.xml` file to your computer (read below for "How to download the files?")
 2. Install the demo content XML file according to [WordPress Codex instructions](http://codex.wordpress.org/Importing_Content#WordPress) (or [watch the video](https://webdesign.tutsplus.com/courses/a-beginners-guide-to-using-wordpress/lessons/wordpress-tools) on how to import WordPress XML files)
   > The original [**WordPress Importer** plugin](https://wordpress.org/plugins/wordpress-importer/) is pretty *outdated* and buggy.
 To eliminate the issues during theme demo content import I suggest using [a new version of the plugin](https://github.com/humanmade/WordPress-Importer).
 Although it is *still in development*, it is perfectly usable and you can [**download it** from its Github repository](https://github.com/humanmade/WordPress-Importer#how-do-i-use-it).
-3. After the demo content is imported, set up your home and blog page under **Settings &raquo; Reading &raquo; "Front page displays"** (set "Front page" to "Homepage" and "Posts page" to "News")
+3. After the demo content is imported, set up your home and blog page under **Settings &raquo; Reading &raquo; "Front page displays"** (set "Front page" to "Homepage" and "Posts page" to "Blog")
 4. Now we need to assign navigational menus in **Appearance &raquo; Menus &raquo; Manage Locations** as follows:
-  * Set "Main navigation" menu for "Primary Menu" location
-  * Set "Social links" menu for "Social Links Menu" location
-  * Set "Mobile bar" menu for "Mobile Bar (max 4 links)" location
+  * Set "Main" menu for "Main navigation" location
-5. If you would like to set up widgets the way they are displayed on the [theme demo website](http://themedemos.webmandesign.eu/polyclinic/), use a procedure under [`widgets` subfolder](https://github.com/webmandesign/demo-content/tree/master/polyclinic/widgets)
+5. If you would like to set up widgets the way they are displayed on the [theme demo website](http://themedemos.webmandesign.eu/mustang/), use a procedure under [`widgets` subfolder](https://github.com/webmandesign/demo-content/tree/master/mustang/widgets)

 ## Important notes